 On the other hand, Northeastern University writes that statistical modelling ”is the process of applying statistical analysis to a dataset.” which allows users “to identify relationships between variables,” using traditional data analysis fitted to a given model.

 At Riskaware, we use a combination of AI, ML, and statistical modelling to provide our users with sophisticated and accurate insights, capable of informing real-time decisions.

-Gaining an insightful and proactive perspective overview
+Gaining an insightful overview

 With enhanced preparedness, teams can select the very best response to outcomes before they happen, mitigating risks and possible costs, while ensuring the safety of teams.

-This preventative approach to incidents can be critical in a wide range of environments, explore them in action below.
+Using these tools for prevention and response can be critical in a wide range of environments, explore them in action below.